-The works have minimal impact upon the amenity of adjoining properties, except during construction, however these will only be short term and are acceptable.
+The proposed external works to the building would have minimal impact upon the amenity of adjoining properties, except during construction, however these will only be short term and are acceptable.
 Adjoining properties were notified and raised no concerns regarding the proposed works.